 \subsection{Sufficient Conditions for the Trading Desk No-Arbitrage}

 The following result gives a sufficient condition for a market model to be arbitrage-free for the trading desk.
-The proof of Proposition \ref{propoarbi1} is straightforward and thus it is omitted.
+The proof of Proposition \ref{propoarbi1} is pretty straightforward and thus it is omitted.

-\begin{proposition} Assume that there exists a probability measure $\bQ$, equivalent to $\bP$ on $(\Omega , \cG_T)$, and such that for any decomposition $x = x_1+x_2$ and any admissible combination of trading strategies $(x_1 , \phi ,A , \mathcal{X})$ and $(x_2, \bar \phi , -A , \mathcal{Y})$ for any contract $(A, \cX )$ belonging to $\sC $ the discounted combined wealth $\Vcomt(x_1,x_2, \phi , \bar \phi, A, \cX, \cY )$ is a supermartingale under $\bQ$.
-Then the market model $\cM=(\cS,\cD, \sB, \sC , \Psi^{0,x} (\sC ) )$ is arbitrage-free for the trading desk. \end{proposition}
+\begin{proposition} Assume that there exists a probability measure $\bQ$, equivalent to $\bP$ on $(\Omega , \cG_T)$, and such that for any decomposition $x=x_1+x_2$ and any admissible combination of trading strategies $(x_1 ,\phi,A, \mathcal{X})$ and $(x_2, \bar \phi, -A, \mathcal{Y})$ for any contract $(A,\cX )$ belonging to $\sC $ the discounted combined wealth $\Vcomt(x_1,x_2,\phi, \bar \phi, A,\cX, \cY )$ is a supermartingale under $\bQ$.
+Then the market model $\cM=(\cS,\cD, \cB, \sC , \Psi^{0,x} (\sC ) )$ is arbitrage-free for the trading desk. \end{proposition}

-Although Proposition~\ref{propoarbi1} is fairly abstract, the sufficient condition stated there can readily be verified as soon as a specific market model is adopted (see, for instance, \cite{BR2015,NR2015,NR2016d,NR2016a}).
-To support this claim, we will examine a market model with idiosyncratic funding of risky assets and rehypothecated cash collateral.
+Although Proposition~\ref{propoarbi1} is fairly abstract, the sufficient condition formulated there can readily be verified, as soon as a specific market model is adopted (see, for instance, Bielecki and Rutkowski \cite{BR2015} and Nie and Rutkowski \cite{NR2015,NR2016a,NR2017}).
+To support this claim, we will examine an example of a market model with idiosyncratic funding for risky assets and rehypothecated cash collateral.

-\begin{example} We consider the special case where $B^{0,l}=B^{0,b}=B = \cB (x)$ and $B^{i,l}=B^{i,b}=B^i$ for all $i=1,2,\ldots, d$.
-Under the assumption of no additional constraints on trading strategies, \eqref{newnew} yields (for a special case of this formula, see Corollary 2.1 in \cite{BR2015})
+\begin{example} We consider the special case where $B^{0,l}=B^{0,b}=B=\cB (x)$ and $B^{i,l}=B^{i,b}=B^i$ for all $i=1,2,\ldots, d$.
+If we temporarily assume that there are no additional portfolio constraints, then from \eqref{newnew} we obtain (for a special case of this formula, see Corollary 2.1 in Bielecki and Rutkowski \cite{BR2015})